 - Lecture and hands-on practical workshop

-- The lecture and course will be held between August 1 and August 16 2022 (in presence (subject to changes due to COVID-19 regulations)).
+- The lecture and course will be held between July 31 and August 14 2023 (in presence).

 Lecturers and TAs

 This course offers a practical introduction to bioinformatics methods and tools used for NGS-based (NGS = next generation sequencing) epigenome analysis.
 The lecture will refresh the students’ knowledge on epigenetic gene regulation, introduce a series of experimental methods to profile the epigenome and introduce into the theoretical background of bioinformatic methods and software tools used for data processing, quality control, exploratory analysis, differential analysis and integration of multiple data modalities.
 Four epigenomic data modalities will be discussed in detail: gene expression, DNA methylation, chromatin accessibility, histone modifications.
 The theoretical knowledge conveyed in the lecture will be solidified in a hands-on workshop in which the students will employ the introduced methods.
 Here, the students will work in groups of 2-3, each addressing one of the four epigenetic modalities mentioned above.

 Students will present their results in a final presentation at the end of the course.

 - Experimental techniques and bioinformatic analysis for gene expression (RNA-seq)

 - Experimental techniques and bioinformatic analysis for DNA methylation (bisulfite-seq, microarrays, enrichment-based methods, etc.)